 The people in charge of operating heavy machinery need to have the proper training.
 If someone is negligent while operating the equipment, they could cause irreparable harm to others and themselves.
 The equipment also has to be safe.
 Faulty or defective equipment could malfunction when it’s in operation, and the person using the equipment may get hurt.
 If the injured worker’s accident happened because of a negligent third-party, they can look into pursuing a claim against them.

 It’s important to remember that third-party negligence can occur in any workplace.
-If you don’t work in the industries mentioned above, you should still see one of our work injury lawyers in Cincinnati.
+If you don’t work in the industries mentioned above, you should still see one of our Cincinnati work injury lawyers.

 What Are the Effects of Work Injuries?

 Sustaining an injury on the job can have severe consequences.
+Work injuries not only affect a person’s physical and emotional health, but also can limit their ability to return to work.
 A worker may suffer one of the following injuries:

 - Slip and Fall